GedalyaKrycer/digibit-employee-directory/README.md

 ## In Progress

-* Fix icon color bug on search bar

-* Program search through a list of people's names (autocomplete list)
+* Program search through people's names

 * Sort through names in alphabetical order and in reverse